 Who We Are and How We Got Started

 WIM, as we informally call ourselves, began in 1992 when Shelley A. Barre offered a course in Journal Writing.
-From this original group of eight participants, present day enrollment has mushroomed to close to four hundred students.
+From this original group of eight participants, present day enrollment has reached over four hundred students.
 Today we offer a variety of creative writing workshops year round: creative non-fiction, fiction, poetry, playwriting, memoir as well as business writing, and illustration.

 Over the past two decades the organization has grown significantly to attract writers from all backgrounds, all ages and levels of experience, writing in all genres and styles.
 The past three years in particular have marked a significant growth in terms of outreach and variety of programs.
 At first WIM served the towns of Roxbury, Andes and Margaretville.
 Nowadays the organization serves communities as far as Walton, Delhi, Oneonta, Albany, Woodstock, Boiceville, Shandaken, Kingston, New Paltz, and many other places.
 The quality of our workshops and their affordability attract a wide range of participants.
 In 2012 we launched a new website, and implemented a robust social media strategy to reach out to new constituencies.